-- 1. Click the Cross section button in the side toolbar.
+1. Click the Cross section button \checkmark in the side toolbar.

 The Cross section points window pops up and the start and the end points of the cross section can be defined.

 Draw a cross section through the points (2.0 3.0) and (20.0 1.0).
-The results in the cross section are displayed in a new window. - 2.
-In the Cross section view select the menu Stresses > Pore pressures > p active. - 3.
-Click the Tools menu and select the Cross section curves option .
+The results in the cross section are displayed in a new window.

+- 2. In the Cross section view select the menu Stresses > Pore pressures > p active. - 3.
+Select the Cross section curves option \triangle in the Tools menu.
 After the curves window pops up, select the menu Selection style > Individual steps. - 4.
 Select Phase 1.
-The variation of the results in the cross section is displayed in a new window as shown in Figure 160 (on page 185). - 5.
+The variation of the results in the cross section is displayed in a new window. - 5.
 Do the same for Phase 2.
-This may take about 30 seconds which is shown in Figure 161 (on page 185). - 6.
+This may take about 30 seconds. - 6.
 The variation of the results due to different time intervals in harmonic variation at a specific cross section can be compared, see the figures below.